rgborck/BinaryTextWriter/README.md

 # BinaryTextWriter
-ASCII to binary or binary to ASCII converter
+ASCII to binary or binary to ASCII converter (currently only available in c#)